-- 1. 1.
-Failure to comply with a request or directive of a University Official or non-University law enforcement official in the performance of his/hertheir duty. - 2.
+- 1. \\\\\\Failure to comply with a request or directive of a University Official or non-University law enforcement official in the performance of his/hertheir duty. - 2.
 2. Taking action, individually or working with others, which the Student(s) knew or should have known would impede an investigation by the University into possible violations of the Student Code of Conduct committed by a Student and/or Student Organization.

 - 3. Failure to comply with the final decision and sanctions rendered by a Student Conduct hearing or appellate body. - 4.
-3. Failure to comply with a request by when a University official official requests to identify oneself and/or produce FIU identification.
+3. Failure to comply with a request by when a University official Official requests to identify oneself and/or produce FIU identification.

-j. (g) Falsification/Fraud/False Testimony
+j. (g)-Falsification/Fraudulent Activity/False Testimony

-- 1. Withholding relevant information from any Hearing Body, University Officials, - 1.
-University and/or non-University law enforcement officers, faculty and/or staff. - 2.-Providing false or misleading information (whether oral or written) to any Hearing Body, University Officials, University and/or-non-University law enforcement officers, faculty and/or staff.
+- Withholding relevant information from any Hearing Body, University Officials, - 1.
+University and/or non-University law enforcement officers, faculty and/or staff. - 2.
+2. Providing false or misleading information (whether oral or written) to any Hearing Body, University Officials, University and/or-non-University law enforcement officers, faculty and/or staff.
 A good-faith report of prohibited conduct does not constitute a Code violation. - 3.
 3. Misuse, reproduction, alteration or forgery of any identification, documents, keys or property. - 4.
 4. Permitting another person to use one's identification information. - 5.
 5. Inappropriate use Misuse or possession of false identification information. - 6.
-Purporting to act on behalf of another person, group or the University without authorization or prior consent. - 7.
-Providing a worthless check, money order or using a fraudulent credit card or a credit - 7. card without authorization. - 8.
+6. Purporting to act on behalf of another person, group or the University without authorization or prior consent.

+-Providing a worthless check, money order or using a fraudulent credit card or a 7 credit k. (h)-Fire and Safety 1.-Inappropriate activation of any emergency warning equipment or the false reporting of or block sprinklers or smoke detectors.

+- 7. card without authorization. - 8.
 8. Any other acts of falsification/fraud/false testimony or misrepresentation.